a-memme/snapchat_correlation_analysis/README.md

 ### Spearman Method - 2021-2022 Data
 - Shares and subscribers see a substantial increase in correlation to unique viewers (UVs) when appying Spearman correlation matrix vs. Pearson
-    - indication to visualize relationship to explore further.
+    - indication to explore relationship further to assess potential polynomial/non-linear relationships.

 ![Screen Shot 2022-05-16 at 11 26 50 PM](https://user-images.githubusercontent.com/79600550/168722905-201fdbd1-be69-4098-8cdd-f054caacc431.png)